01992 578760 or 07831 496628

 Services: the transportation and storage of the Customer’s goods as set out in clause 3.1 and the Specification.

 Specification: the description or specification of the Services provided in writing by the Supplier to the Customer.

-Supplier’s Premises: units 8 and 9 at RO24 Harlow Business Park Harlow Essex CM19 5QB
+Supplier’s Premises: unit 9 at RO24 Harlow Business Park Harlow Essex CM19 5QB

 1.2Construction.
 In these Conditions, the following rules apply:

 (a)a person includes a natural person, corporate or unincorporated body (whether or not having separate legal personality);

 (b)a reference to a party includes its personal representatives, successors or permitted assigns;